 If your hot water temperature is set to 140 degrees Fahrenheit, it takes three seconds to burn your skin serious enough to require surgery.
 Three seconds isn’t long at all.
 What’s more, The American Burn Association found that 41% of the homes they inspected were at unsafe levels capable of causing these types of significant burns to your skin.
 When the temperature of the hot water tank is too high, it may affect its service life.
+However, when the temperature is too low, legionnaires disease can develop.

 Rule of thumb is safe bathing and showering temperature is 100 degrees Fahrenheit.
 That means your heater hot water temperature should be set at or below 120 degrees Fahrenheit.
 Sometimes water heater thermometers vary depending on the brand, the age, or how much the water heater is used.